 Goffman was especially concerned with how face-to-face interaction is managed in situations like this.
 Such cases are fundamentally more interesting than, say, most Nigerian 419 emails (very well discussed in this post by D-Squared), though it is worth asking whether people are more likely to fall for schemes delivered via a medium they’re not familiar with.
 In the early days of the Internet, and perhaps still, people seemed far more likely to fall for scams solicited online that they never would have fallen for in person, or even over the phone.
 I’m not aware of any research on this, though.
 The more personal interaction is required, the more interesting the strategies people use to pull off the con become, and the harder it is to successfully pull those tricks.
 From a sociological point of view, Nielsen-Hayden’s first, and largest, category “Simple Misrepresentation”, isn’t nearly so simple.

-Finally, I have to link to this sharp bait and switch that happened to an unfortunate Yale student earlier this year.All Posts by Date · All Posts by Category
+Finally, I have to link to this sharp bait and switch that happened to an unfortunate Yale student earlier this year.All Categories

 To receive updates from this site, you can subscribe to the RSS feed of all updates to the site in an RSS feed reader